organicaudio/useful-code-snippets2/docs/ansible-overview.md

 - playbooks are defined in yaml format
 - To run a playbook: `ansible-playbook playbook_file.yml`
 - prerequisite for most modules like docker_image or docker_container: **the host has python and pip installed**

+To run a playbook on one host you can:

+1. define the host explicitly in the playbook instead of using the all target
+2. define the host field as a external variable (`{{target}}`) and set it via command line (`ansible-playbook playbook.yml --extra-vars "target=pi"`)
+3. run the playbook with a given a specific host file which contains only the one client (`ansible-playbook -i host-pi.yml playbook.yml`)

 install software via playbook: